NUCES-ISB/i191904-i191905-Assignment01-polyglot/docs/README.rst

 Testcases and Code Quality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Some testcases added for repository testing
+-  Some testcases added for repository testing of polyglot library.
--  CodeQL analysis included in report
+-  CodeQL analysis included in report.